-Annlication Applied

-Application : Applied

-Explanation on application of the practice : The annual meeting calendar is prepared at least 6 months before the start of the next year to ensure Directors are able to plan their schedule appropriately.

-Meeting papers for the Board and Board Committees meetings are to be furnished to Directors at least 5 working days prior to the meeting to allow the Directors reasonable time to consider the matters.
+Application : Applied Explanation on : application of the practice The annual meeting calendar is prepared at least 6 months before the start of the next year to ensure Directors are able to plan their schedule appropriately.
+Meeting papers for the Board and Board Committees meetings are furnished to Directors in a timely manner prior to the meetings to allow the Directors reasonable time to consider the matters.
 However, papers that are deemed urgent may still be submitted to the Company Secretaries at short notice, subject to the approval of the Chairman and the CEO.

-In 2015, a paperless meeting solution was implemented as part of the initiative to improve meeting processes, reduce paper usage and ensure Directors are able to access papers in a timely and secure manner.
+A paperless meeting solution is adopted at BAB which enables Directors to access papers in a timely and secure manner.
 For better planning of the Board meeting agenda, the Board Annual Outline Agenda is prepared at the end of the current year for the next year which sets out the area of focus by the Board.
 The meeting agenda is prepared with input from the CEO and finalised with the Chairman of the Board and respective Board Committees Chairmen taking into account the Schedule of Matters Reserved for the Board.
+The annual agenda for meetings of the Board Committees are also planned at the end of the current year for the following year.
 The minutes of meetings record the key discussion points of the meeting and the decisions made by the Board and Board Committees including whether any Director abstained from voting or deliberating on a certain matter.
 The minutes are circulated to Directors for review after the meeting and Directors provide comments either before the meeting or at the next meeting when the minutes of previous meetings are tabled for confirmation.

-Explanation for :

-departure

-Large companies are reguir red to complete the columns below.
-Non-large companies are encouraged

-to complete the colur - ·

-Measure :
+The decisions or extract of minutes of the meetings are communicated to Management within a week after the meetings.
+Action items are followed-up after the meetings and those which remain open will be tabled as matters arising at the subsequent meetings until the issue is closed.
+Explanation for : departure Large companies are requ to complete the columns b ired to complete the columns below.
+Non-large companies are encouraged elow.

-Timeframe :
+Measure : Timeframe :